-Overview The Long Term Incentive Plan is an equity incentive plan used to align the Executive KMI to the returns generated for Nine shareholders.
-Ps' remuneration Grant Date The FY22 grant was issued on 1 December 2021 and remains on foot (subject to testing a conditions at the end of the performance period). against vesting Consideration Nil Award Performance rights are awarded based on the fixed amount to which the individual is er by the VWAP.
-The VWAP is calculated over the period commencing 5 trading days befor 4 trading days after the results release immediately following the start of the performance (i.e. over a total period of 10 trading days). e and ending Upon satisfaction of Vesting Conditions, each Performance Right will, at the Company's e a Share on a one-for-one basis or, at the Board's discretion, entitle the Participant to rea value of a Share.
+Overview The Long Term Incentive Plan is an equity incentive plan used to align the Executive KMPs' remuneration to the returns generated for Nine shareholders.
+Grant Date The FY22 grant was issued on 1 December 2021 and remains on foot (subject to testing against vesting conditions at the end of the performance period).
+Consideration Nil Award Performance rights are awarded based on the fixed amount to which the inc by the VWAP.
+The VWAP is calculated over the period commencing 5 trading 4 trading days after the results release immediately following the start of the (i.e. over a total period of 10 trading days). days before and ending Upon satisfaction of Vesting Conditions, each Performance Right will, at the C a Share on a one-for-one basis or, at the Board's discretion, entitle the Partic value of a Share.
 No amount is payable on conversion.
-LTI Opportunity % of fixed remuneration (at target) CEO 125 Other Executive KMP 50 Performance Period For the FY22 grant, the performance period is the three year period from 1 July 2021 to 3 (Vesting Date).
-0 June 2024 Vesting Dates Subject to the Vesting Conditions and Employment Conditions described below, Performa by each Participant will vest on the Vesting Date (with no opportunity to retest). nce Rights held Vesting Conditions As highlighted in the FY21 Remuneration Report, in the FY22 LTI plan, the Strategic hurdle transformation) introduced for the CEO's LTI plan in FY20 and FY21 was expanded to inc Executive KMP and participants of the FY22 LTI plan. .
-0 Performance Rights granted for the FY22 allocation will vest on performance of the follow wing hurdles: Total Shareholder Return (TSR) Hurdle: 40% of the FY22 grant is subject to the Company's TSR performance against S&P/ASX companies representing Consumer Discretionary, Consumer Staples, Information Technology Communication Services.
-TSR was chosen as it provides a relative, external market performance. ology and TSR Vesting Schedule Vesting Ranked at the 75th percentile or higher (Maximum) 100% Ranked at the 50th percentile (Threshold) 50%
+1 1 LTI Opportunity % of fixed remuneration (at target) CEO 125 Other Executive KMP 50 PerformanceFor the FY22 grant, the performance period is the three year period from 1 July 2021 to (Vesting Date).
+Vesting Dates Subject to the Vesting Conditions and Employment Conditions described below, Performance Rights he by each Participant will vest on the Vesting Date (with no opportunity to retest).
+Vesting Conditions As highlighted in the FY21 Remuneration Report, in the FY22 LTI plan, the Strategic hurdle (digital transformation) introduced for the CEO's LTI plan in FY20 and FY21 was expanded to include all Executive KMP and participants of the FY22 LTI plan.
+Performance Rights granted for the FY22 allocation will vest on performance of the following hurdles: Total Shareholder Return (TSR) Hurdle: 40% of the FY22 grant is subject to the Company's TSR performance again companies representing Consumer Discretionary, Consumer Staples, Inform Communication Services.
+TSR was chosen as it provides a relative, external ation Technology and TSR Vesting Schedule Vest Ranked at the 75th percentile or higher (Maximum) 100% Ranked at the 50th percentile (Threshold) 50% Ranked below the 50th percentile 0